bitwarden/passwordless-docs/src/guide/errors.md

 ### alias_conflict

-* You receive this error if you are trying to set or update the aliases of a user.
+You receive this error if you are trying to set or update the aliases of a user.

 #### Reason
 The alias you are trying to use is already being used by a different userId.
 #### Solution
 You need to use a unique alias per userId.
 You can remove the alias from an existing user by calling the `/alias` endpoint.

+### invalid_attestation

+You receive this error if you're trying to use another attestation format than `"none"`.

+#### Reason

+Currently, passwordless.dev only supports attestation format `"none"`.
+While this is suitable for most applications, should you have a requirement that forces you to use `"direct"` or `"indirect"` attestation, please contact support our support at [support@passwordless.dev](mailto:support@passwordless.dev) to discuss the possibilities.

+#### Solution

+When you call `/register/token` either remove the `attestation` property or change the value to be `"none"`.